Efficient quantification on large-scale networks: Experiments and discussion

 \subsection{Results}

-Tab.~\ref{tab:results} reports the average MAE across the 5 CV folds using the APP testing protocol.
-XNQ achieves the lowest MAE average across all 5 datasets, outperforming all existing NQ methods to date.
-The most significant improvement with respect to previous state-of-the-art (a $90.48\%$ reduction in MAE) is observed on the Genius dataset, which has the largest number of nodes.
+Table~\ref{tab:results} reports the average AE across the 5 CV folds using the APP testing protocol.
+XNQ achieves the lowest AE average across all 5 datasets, outperforming all existing NQ methods to date.
+The most significant improvement with respect to previous state-of-the-art (a $90.48\%$ reduction in AE) is observed on the Genius dataset, which has the largest number of nodes.
 On the Tolokers dataset, characterized by the highest number of edges and the least homophily, the improvement is $59.49\%$.
 For the Questions and Twitch-DE datasets, with a positive class prevalence of $0.03$ and $0.61$ respectively (the former highly unbalanced, the latter mostly balanced), the relative improvements are $84.11\%$ and $33.33\%$.
-Even on the Cora dataset, whose extremely high homophily should be congenial for the baselines, XNQ demonstrates a $48.27\%$ error reduction with respect to the runner-up method.
+Even on the Cora-2 dataset, whose extremely high homophily should be congenial for the baselines, XNQ demonstrates a $48.27\%$ error reduction with respect to the runner-up method.
 These results underscore XNQ's robust performance across graphs of varying sizes, training prevalence values, and heterophily levels.
+The Bayesian analysis reported in Appendix~\ref{app:statistical-significance} confirms XNQ as the significantly best method for NQ.

+For completeness, in Table~\ref{tab:results-rae} we also report the results of the evaluation in terms of \textit{relative absolute error} (RAE).
+In general, the two measures may paint two different pictures, since it is often the case that method A is better than method B at AE while the opposite is true at RAE \citep{Esuli:2022wf}. orEven using a different evaluation measure, XNQ manages to outperform all the other methods in almost all cases, the only exception being the Twitch-DE dataset, where it achieves the second-best result, with ENQ the best performer.
+The statistical significance analysis of Appendix~\ref{app:statistical-significance} confirms this picture.

-Fig~\ref{fig:diagonal-plot} shows the diagonal plots on the four heterophilic datasets (Cora is omitted as all methods have similarly looking diagonal plots).
-It can be noticed that while all baselines have an erratic behavior depending on the dataset, XNQ consistently constantly maintains strong performance, regardless of the characteristics of the dataset to which it is being applied, approaching the ideal performance line that bisects the plotting space.
+Figure~\ref{fig:diagonal-plot} shows the diagonal plots on the four heterophilic datasets (Cora-2 is omitted as all methods have similarly looking diagonal plots).
+It can be noticed that while all baselines have an erratic behaviour depending on the dataset, XNQ consistently constantly maintains strong performance, regardless of the characteristics of the dataset to which it is being applied, approaching the ideal performance line that bisects the plotting space.